eabalea/MicrosoftRootProgram/README.md

 You need:
 * cabextract
-* perl with Convert::ASN1, JSON, and Text::Iconv modules
+* perl with Convert::ASN1, JSON, Text::Iconv, and DateTime modules

 Run ./getitall.sh to download the authrootstl.cab file (which contains all the Root Certificates trusted by Microsoft), and extract its